Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Creating movement does not necessarily mean creating a crisis, a loud interruption, or a dramatic event.

-I use at least two forms of starters.
+I generally use two types of starters.

-## A. The practical-movement starter
+## A. Practical-Movement Starter

 The character is already engaged in: